wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/SupportedFeaturesOPCUA.md

 uid: SupportedFeaturesOPCUA
 ---

-# Supported features

-## Data types
+# Data type mapping

-The following table lists OPC UA variable types that the OPC UA EDS adapter supports data collection from and types of streams that are going to be created in Edge Data Store.
+The following table lists OPC UA data types from which the OPC UA EDS adapter supports data collection and corresponding stream data types that will be created in Edge Data Store.

 | OPC UA data type | Stream data type |
 |------------------|------------------|